 Ingólfur has a Master’s degree in Mechanical Engineering from University of Canterbury in New Zealand, which he completed with very good grades, a Bachelor’s degree in Energy Engineering from University of Reykjavik and a Marine Engineer degree in the Marine Engineer College, Reykjavik.
 Prior to joining Flygildi, Ingólfur was working in the fields of mechanical and energy engineering, on geothermal energy projects, and served in a leading role in autonomous underwater vehicles development.

-Hermann Kristjánsson is an electrical engineer with extensive management and technical experience.
+Hermann Kristjánsson is the Director of the Board of Flygildi.
+He is an electrical engineer with extensive management and technical experience.
 Hermann successfully founded and led the tech company Vaki over three decades which led to it being acquired by Pentair.
 Hermann has been a valuable advisor both in terms of business development and strategy for innovative companies.

-Helga Viðarsdóttir is the chief executive officer of Flygildi.
-She holds a MSc. degree in Business Administration and Marketing.
+Helga Viðarsdóttir holds a MSc. degree in Business Administration and Marketing.
 Helga has extensive experience in business management, business development, finance and marketing.
 Helga also manages a financial consulting business and has occupied managing director positions at companies such as IMC Ísland ehf, The Nordic House and 66° North Ltd.

 About the company